Shitgaze: Etymology

-The term shitgaze is a portmanteau of "shoegaze", coined by the Midwestern rock band Psychedelic Horseshit in 2005 to describe their brand of rock music, it served as an ironic nod to the overall sound of the genre which aimed to make recordings sound "bad" or like "shit".
-The term first saw prominence in the 2000s West Coast garage punk scene which included artists like Ty Segall, the Intelligence, Gang Wizard, and the Hospitals, the latter of which featured then Coachwhips guitarist John Dwyer.
-Subsequently, prominent shitgaze act Times New Viking emerged in 2005, which was followed by underground music artists and bloggers further adopting the label.
+The term became associated first with a specific music scene in Columbus, Ohio as both Psychedelic Horseshit and Times New Viking had formed there.
+The term then saw prominence in the 2000s West Coast garage punk scene, which included artists like Ty Segall, the Intelligence, Gang Wizard, and the Hospitals, the latter of which featured then Coachwhips guitarist John Dwyer.
+Subsequently underground music artists and bloggers further adopted the label.